The best Mount Cook walks

 5. Hooker Valley Track: 3 hours

 As the name suggests, this popular three-hour trek starts at the Hooker Valley campsite.
 From there it follows an easy-going gravel path up to the lookouts above murky Mueller Lake.
 After that, the going gets a little tougher, as the Hooker Valley Track begins to clamber over the boulders and stones of the upper alpine highlands.
 Eventually, the path opens to reveal stunning panoramas of the Main Divide, with Mount Cook soaring opposite and a series of glaciers discernable overhead.
 Hooker Valley Track is accessible but exposed, making it unsuitable for walking in bad weather.
+Read more in our Hooker Valley Walk article.

 6. Ball Shelter Hut Route: 4 hours